 - Fulbright Full Grant to Italy for 2004-2005.

-Commerce in color.
-The logistics of the Roman color trade and the concerns of supplying the empire with pigments (manuscript in preparation).
+Commerce in color: the mechanics of the Roman pigment trade (manuscript in preparation).

 2009.
 Co-editor with M. Gleba, Votives, Places and Rituals in Etruscan Religion.
 Leiden: Brill.